 “I have been a user of OpenPhone for the past three years, and I have always been impressed with its affordability and functionality.
 Their pricing plans are incredibly reasonable and provide excellent value for their services.
 What sets OpenPhone apart is its modern app user interface – it is intuitive, user-friendly, and seamlessly integrates with my daily operations.
 The unlimited calls and SMS within the US and Canada make it an unbeatable choice for businesses like mine operating within these regions.” — Review from G2

 “The technicians only text and call on the OpenPhone line.
 This is huge.
-Both myself and my co-worker work in this department.
-We are able to copy and paste from our SRM straight from the computer, and the techs receive it on their tablets as a text message.
-We don’t need to explain who we are or see different text line messages come through our phones — it is just one.
+Both myself and my co-worker work this department.
+We are able to copy and paste from our SRM straight from the computer, and the [techs] receive it on their tablets as a text message.
+We don’t need to explain who we are or [see] different text line messages come through our phones — it is just one.
 No confusion, super clean, and the history stays and is great to look back on.
-It’s an easy, single line for service calls with two people using it.
+It’s easy — one line for service calls with two people using it.
 We love it and are so excited we implemented this.
 Thank you for a great product.” — Review from G2

 G2 ratings indicate that OpenPhone ranks better than Google Voice for ease of use, setup, quality of support, and more: